 Designed as an organizational tool that lets you manage your days, set and track goals, and gain insight into your marketing efforts, this analytics app functions smoothly and integrates with more than 45 top ecommerce apps, including Shopify, PayPal, Quickbooks, MailChimp and Google Analytics.

 Ecommerce businesses can use Mention to keep tabs on their brands, businesses, industries, trending topics and even competitors by using keywords and phrases to track and monitor any mentions being made online in real time.

 Wish Pond focuses on identifying, capturing and converting leads using landing pages, popups, contests and marketing emails with a user-friendly drag-and-drop editor, which make it easy to customize your campaigns.

-Hootsuite lets you manage all of your business and personal social accounts from a single dashboard by effortlessly bouncing between social media platforms, eliminating the need to log in and out to jump around.
+Hootsuite lets you manage all of your business and personal social accounts from a single dashboard by effortlessly bouncing between social media platforms, eliminating the need to log in and out

 A time management software app, TickSport makes it easy to keep projects on time and budget.
 You can use it to log hours, track productivity, take important notes, and hopscotch between timers as you multitask.
 The app's report functions are useful for keeping an eye on project budgets and assigning tasks to various team members.

 No matter what your business model, technical knowledge or marketing budget, these free and affordable mobile tools can help you better manage your ecommerce business’ research, operations, finances, marketing and analytics.